jkomoros/card-web/README.md

 Run `gulp inject-config`.
 This copies the config you just set into various static files in the project.

 Go back to the Firebase console.
 Go to the project overview for your app.
 Tap the Database item in the navigation to the right.
 Tap 'Create Database'.
 Choose Production Mode.
 Tap next.
-Pick the location (the default is fine for US).
+Pick the location (the default is fine for US--if you change it, set that in your config `region` (see below)).
 Tap Done.

 In the navigation to the right, go to Authentication.
 Tap 'Set up sign-in method'.
 Next to the Google row, tap the edit icon. **Toggle the Enable toggle**.
 Give the project a descriptive name and pick an email.
 (You can change these both later).
 Hit Save.